 It’s a sticky issue and adding to the potential collapse of bridges and cost to local councils, there’s also the environmental factor to consider with love lock bridges.
 People snap on their lock, then throw the key in the water below, leading to pollution through rust, harm to local wildlife and even blocking drains which can lead to floods.
 Many people also think it’s just not aesthetically pleasing, with concerned locals throughout Europe saying their beautiful historic bridges are being turned into unsightly lumps of metal.
 Sadly, it seems that tourists are for the most part to blame, with local groups condemning the actions of ‘selfish’ visitors who feel the need to leave their mark on a city rather than just enjoying it:

 “Unfortunately, no matter what obvious efforts the city has made to stop “love locks” on the Pont des Arts, people still attempt to hang locks there” Lisa Anselmo, co-founder of the No Love Locks Facebook group told The Local “It’s a real middle finger from some thoughtless tourists to the people of Paris.
 There are still over ten bridges on the Seine plagued with locks.
 Only a ban on “love locks” will give the city the power it needs to stop this trend.”

-There are of course some cities doing their best to offer people the best of both worlds, replacing the need for leaving love locks on bridges by installing monuments or rails nearby in a safe location for people to share their symbol of unbreakable love.
-Moscow in Russia for example have installed metal trees for people to hang their locks from, resulting in super cute pieces of street art with meaning.
+There are, of course, some cities doing their best to offer people the best of both worlds.
+They offer monuments or rails nearby in a safe location for people to share their symbol of unbreakable love.
+Moscow in Russia, for example have installed metal trees for people to hang their locks from, resulting in super cute pieces of street art with meaning.